MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 author: jay98014
 ms.author: jsimmons
 ms.date: 07/04/2022
-ms.topic: article
+ms.topic: conceptual
 ---

 # Get started with Windows LAPS and Azure Active Directory

-In this article, we're going to go over the basic procedures for using Windows LAPS to back up passwords to Azure Active Directory and also how to retrieve them.
+Learn how to get started with Windows Local Administrator Password Solution (Windows LAPS) and Azure Active Directory.
+The article describes the basic procedures for using Windows LAPS to back up passwords to Azure Active Directory and how to retrieve them.

 > [!IMPORTANT]
 > Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
 Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.

-Let's get started on backing up some passwords to Azure Active Directory.

 ## Configure device policy